Deeachain/Segmentation-Pytorch/README.md

 The real label gray scale image Onehot encoding used by the semantic segmentation task is 0-18, so the label needs to be encoded.
 Using scripts `dataset/cityscapes/cityscapes_scripts/process_cityscapes.py`
 to process the image and get the result `*labelTrainIds.png`.
-`process_cityscapes.py` Usage:Modify 486 lines `Cityscapes_path'is the path to store your own data.
+`process_cityscapes.py` usage: Modify 486 lines `Cityscapes_path'is the path to store your own data.

 - Comparison of original image, color label image and gray label image (0-18)
 <table>